 The foregoing discussion is general in nature and is not intended to be a complete description of the Federal income tax consequences of the plan.
 This discussion does not address the effects of other Federal taxes or taxes imposed under state, local or foreign tax laws.
 Participants in the plan are urged to consult a tax advisor as to the tax consequences of participation.
-The plan is not intended to be a "qualified plan" under Section 401(a) of the IRC.
+The plan is not intended to be a "qualified plan" under Section 401(a) of the IRC or otherwise subject to the requirements of the Employee Retirement Income Security Act of 1974.